dfyockey/RomanDigital/README.md

 > Q: "Why does the position of the divider change when 'Align to Divider' is selected?
 Isn't it supposed to stay in one place?"
 >
-> A: Yes, it's supposed to stay in one place, but the positioning was designed with the expectation of using a monospace font.
-Shortsighted of me, I know, but implementation for variable width fonts would be _really hard_.
-If you've changed a device setting effecting the font used, e.g. your system-wide font, to something that doesn't provide for monospace, then the calculated display position based on expected equal-width characters, and thus the divider position, will unfortunately be off.
+> A: Yes, it's supposed to stay in one place, but the positioning was designed with the expectation of using a monospace font, and implementation for variable width fonts would be _really hard_.
+In particular, if you've changed your system-wide font to something that's not monospace and you've set the typeface to "default", then the calculated display position is based on expected equal-width characters, which causes the divider position to be incorrect.

 > Q: "Will there ever be an alarm feature?"
 >